ParthWande/return-radar/FEATURES.md

    - What's now overdue
    - What's coming up soon
    - Who mentioned this work
-5. **Actionable Guidance**: Suggests specific next steps to resume each project
+5. **Actionable Guidance**: Suggests specific next steps to resume each project:
+   - If the user has not returned in a while (1-2 weeks) there will be a button that leads to my landing page which helps you to laser focus on the tasks that you left behind from the break.

 ### Key Features